-'Zero income' after storms ravage famed Greek apple harvest
+'Zero Income' After Storms Ravage Famed Greek Apple Harvest

 "Over a two-week period, we experienced the worst wildfire and the worst floods in our history," Mitsotakis said this month.

-Fires across Greece killed at least 26 people this summer, most of them migrants trapped in a forest near the northeastern border with Turkey.
+Fires across Greece killed at least 26 people this summer, most of them migrants trapped in a forest near the northeastern border with Turkiye.

 A massive blaze in the Dadia National Park in northeastern Greece that burned for over two weeks was later described by the European Commission as the largest on record in Europe.